"The tiny, spontaneous, human act has enormous power." Tom Peters

 RB: I would say that.
 I think that the notion of a clash of cultures is a very negative concept and ideology that leads to a perpetuation of the problem.
 If you step back from terrorism and de-personalize it—forget about which religion is which, or who says what—it becomes a human sociological phenomenon.

-viagra in canada for sale There are similarities between what the Irish did to assert their notion of independence, their rights, and their freedom, and what other people who use violence to achieve their political ends do.
+There are similarities between what the Irish did to assert their notion of independence, their rights, and their freedom, and what other people who use violence to achieve their political ends do.
 When a people feel they have been insulted and subjected to foreign powers in their home countries or cities, it builds resentment.
 From the perspective of a lot of people that we would call terrorists in the Middle East, they feel their society has been suppressed, their countries carved up, and borders have been drawn by others far beyond their control.
 They feel that dictators and fascists have been supported by those same others in different parts of the world.
 There's a huge resentment and feeling that they're being insulted.

 That radicalizes the people.
 It can lead to a certain expression.
 I think if we look at it in a dispassionate sense, we'll be more successful in dealing with it, rather than engaging in the right-versus-wrong, my-religion-versus-your-religion dialogue.